Winding yarn from hanks into easy-to-use cakes by hand is time-consuming, hard, and annoying! Yarn Winders make this job easy.

 - First things first, do the following steps carefully.

-- Twist the cone-shaped bobbin off the base
+- Twist the cone-shaped bobbin off the base of the yarn winder.

 - The gears are probably out of alignment, and their teeth aren’t fitting together.
 Ease the larger gear back from the smaller one until they fit and the teeth mesh together.